 Send special cipher suite TLS_FALLBACK_SCSV to avoid undesired TLS version downgrade.
-Defaults to false may use it to avoid undesired TLS version downgrade.
-Note that TLS_FALLBACK_SCSV must also be supported by the server for the prevention to work.
+Defaults to false

 Note this option is not needed in normal TLS usage and should not be used to implement new clients.
 But legacy clients that retries connections in the following manner